joostiphone/MacOS-USB-Installer/README.md

 -	A Mac (hackintosh already or a genuine Mac) with a USB port
 -	A little bit of time and patience..

-1. Download Big Sur in the AppStore on your current Mac:
+1. Download MacOS (Monterey / Big Sur) in the AppStore on your current Mac:

 Download it and wait.
 It’s approx. 13 GB so it can take a while:

 ![alt test](/Pictures/2.png)

 After it’s been downloaded you will see the following screen, but you need to close it.
-Don’t worry, your download can still be found in your ```Applications``` folder as ```Install MacOS Big Sur.app```.
+Don’t worry, your download can still be found in your ```Applications``` folder as ```Install MacOS XXXXX.app```.

 ![alt test](/Pictures/3.png)